jlibovicky/jlibovicky.github.io/_posts/2020-01-29-MT-Weekly-Reformer.md

 And this is it.
 This is how to save memory when training big Transformer models.
-The paper shows only a few experimental results (most importantly language modeling), but they manage to show that with approximately the same model quality, it is much more memory efficient and thanks to the hashing also faster than standard Transformers.
+The paper shows only a few experimental results (most importantly language modeling).
+They manage to show that with approximately the same model quality, it is much more memory-efficient and thanks to the hashing also faster than standard Transformers.

-The Reformer was released together with code in [Google's JAX](https://github.com/google/trax/tree/master/trax/models/reformer).
+The Reformer was released together with an implementation in [Google's JAX](https://github.com/google/trax/tree/master/trax/models/reformer).
 The paper was anonymously available on OpenReview since the end of September and even before publishing the non-anonymous pre-print on arXiv, there was a [PyTorch re-implementation](https://github.com/lucidrains/reformer-pytorch) that gets seems to get better every day.

-With Reformer training deeper NLP networks becomes more accessible.
+With Reformer, training of deeper NLP networks becomes more accessible.
 It will certainly allow more research on character-level processing and pre-trained representation outside big companies.
-Or maybe Google and Facebook will train even better and larger BERTs that still will be almost impossible for anyone else to develop.
+Or maybe Google and Facebook will train even better and larger monster BERTs that still will be almost impossible for anyone else to develop and they will finally rule the world.
 We will see in 2020.